wochatme/PuttyGPT/askrob/build.md

 installed_program(puttygpt)
 ```

-You need to change the path in target_include_directories and target_link_libraries instructions according to your environment.
+You may need to change the path in "target_include_directories" and "target_link_libraries" instructions according to your environment.
 After you modify the path to point to the correct header file directory and libraries of libcurl, zlib, cJSON and scintillia, in "x64 Native Tools Command Prompt for VSTS 2022" window, run the below commands:
 ```
 cd c:\gpt\puttyGPT
 cmake -S . -B release -G "NMake Makefiles" -DCMAKE_BUILD_TYPE=MinSizeRel